JamWheat/hex-sweeper/readme.md

 - **Done!** code dynamic board generation
 - **Done** code spreadFromEmpty functionality
 - **Half done** starting window so players can choose board size and mine density
-- **Done** justify UI to browswer window
+- **Done** justify UI to browser window
-- "soft click" functionality, graphics
+- **Done** left click on a numbered cell to reveal all adjacent unflagged, unclicked cells (whether they have mines or not)
-- left click on a numbered cell to reveal all adjacent unflagged, unclicked cells (whether they have mines or not)
+- > Now it feels like a real minesweeper!
 - high score table
 - store user information
 - enhance UI